tanwasp/LunchBox-Android/intellij/doc/use_cases/check-restaurant-reviews.md

 :Display relevant search results;

 |User|
-:Select profile for desired restaurant;
+:Select profile for desired restaurant or friend;

 |App|
-:Bring up restaurant's profile;
+:Bring up desired profile;

 |User|

+if (Want to filter reviews?) is (Yes) then
+:Select a filter;
+else (No)
+endif

 :Scroll down to reviews;

 stop